 Uncompensated care data are sometimes expressed in terms of hospital charges, but charge data can be misleading, particularly when comparisons are being made among types of hospitals, or hospitals with very different payer mixes.
 For this reason, the AHA data on hospitals’ uncompensated care are expressed in terms of costs not charges.
 It should be noted that the uncompensated care figures do not include Medicaid or Medicare underpayment costs.

 Uncompensated care is first calculated on a hospital by hospital basis.
-Bad debt and charity care are reported as charges in the AHA Annual Survey.
+Bad debt and financial assistance (including charity care)ii are reported as charges in the AHA Annual Survey.
 These two numbers are added together and then multiplied by the hospital's cost-to-charge ratio, or the ratio of total expenses to gross patient and other operating revenue.